SixPlusOne7/JiayiLiu/essays/UIframeworks.md

 ## AI Assistance

-I used ChatGPT to help me refine the grammar, organization, and formatting of this essay.
-All the thoughts, reflections, and tone are my own.
+*Attribution: I used ChatGPT to help me refine the grammar and organization of this essay.*